bartoszgorka/bartoszgorka.github.io/_posts/2021-03-17-dont-use-elixir-modules-in-migrations.md

   [^migration_source]: [Ecto.Repo configuration](https://hexdocs.pm/ecto_sql/Ecto.Migration.html#module-repo-configuration)

   To ensure that the migration is performed once, Ecto will lock[^ecto_lock] the `schema_migrations` table when running migrations.
-  This guarantees that **only one server can make changes at the same time**.
+  It guarantees that **only one server can make changes at the same time**.

   [^ecto_lock]: [migration_lock in Ecto.Repo configuration](https://hexdocs.pm/ecto_sql/Ecto.Migration.html#module-repo-configuration)

   The table stores `version` and `inserted_at` columns.
   **There is no storing of checksums.**
-  This is crucial because **it allows us to modify and improve already created files**.
+  It is crucial because **it allows us to modify and improve already created files**.

 ## Problematic schemas